Skip to content

 • Almost immediately after graduation, Amber Loper ('21) was hired to be the sophomore English teacher for Gustine High School.

 • Sofia Andom ('22) gave a briliant interview to the Cymbeline in the Anthropocene project, talking honestly about approaching Shakespeare and the outdoors as a woman of color.
 Sofia stars in Imogen in the Wild, a new film by Shakespeare in Yosemite.
-She will also be starring in Shakespeare in Yosemite's 2022 live prodcution of Love's Labor's Lost in April.
+She will also be starring in Shakespeare in Yosemite's 2022 live production of Love's Labor's Lost in April.

 • We congratulate the record-breaking honors class of 2022, who wrote the following theses: